-For Emma Swan, life is anything but a happy ending.
-But when she is reunited with Henry - the son she gave up for adoption ten years ago - on the night of her 28th birthday, everything changes.
+For Emma Swan, life has been anything but a happy ending.
+But when she's reunited with Henry - the son she gave up for adoption ten years ago - on the night of her 28th birthday, everything changes.
 The now 10-year-old Henry is in desperate need of Emma's help because he believes from reading a book of fairytales that she's the daughter of Snow White and Prince Charming - who sent her away from the Enchanted Forest to be protected from a curse that was enacted by the Evil Queen.
 Emma initially refuses to believe a word of Henry's story but soon finds that his hometown of Storybrooke, Maine is more than it seems.
 Because it's in Storybrooke that all of the classic characters we know are frozen in time with no memories of their former selves - except for the Evil Queen, who is Storybrooke's mayor and Henry's adoptive mother Regina Mills.
-Now, as the epic "Final Battle" for the future of both worlds approaches, Emma will have to accept her destiny and uncover the mystery behind a place where ...
+Now, as the epic "Final Battle" for the future of both worlds approaches, Emma will have to accept her destiny and uncover the mystery behind a place ...
 Written by

 Magic is coming

 Names for many characters in Storybrooke are often coordinated with their fairy-tale counterpart.
 For example:

 - Mary Margaret Blanchard (Snow White): Blanchard derives from the French word "blanc" or "blanche" for white.
 The name "Mary Margaret" is from a real-life woman believed to be the inspiration of the Snow White character named "Maria Sophia Margaretha Catharina Freifräulein Von Erthal" (born on June 15, 1729 in Germany.)

 - Regina Mills (Evil Queen): Regina is a Late Latin and Modern Italian feminine noun and name meaning "Queen".
 Regina's grandfather was a Miller so that is a connection to her last name.